Revealing Fano Resonance in Dirac Materials ZrTe5 through Raman Scattering: Theoretical calculations and analysis

 In the above calculations, we assume perfect stoichiometry of an ideal crystal, In experiments, ZrTe\textsubscript{5} samples exhibit some degree of electronic heterogeneity and nanostrip junctions ~\cite{kim2021terahertz}, and excess Te incorporation into the sample during the annealing process can introduce n-type doping~\cite{chi2017lifshitz}.
 Therefore, we also consider how the temperature dependence of $D_\textrm{e-h}(\omega, T)$ can be affected by small electron doping.
+Our samples were synthesized using a similar Te-rich flux method as in Ref.~\cite{chi2017lifshitz}, where excess Te was shown to introduce n-type doping.
+Consistent with that study, our transport measurements revealed negative Hall and Seebeck coefficients at low temperatures, indicating the presence of n-type carriers.
 Generally, we find that electron doping shifts the peak of $D_\textrm{e-h}(\omega, T)$ toward higher temperature.
-At doping $0.06$ electron in the primitive cell with Fermi level shifted as shown in Fig.~\ref{Fig4}(a), $D_\textrm{e-h}(\omega, T)$ monotonically grows with temperature $T>100$K, as shown in the orange solid line in Fig.~\ref{Fig4}(c).
+At doping $0.06$ electron in the primitive cell with Fermi level shifted as shown in Fig.~\ref{Fig4}(a), $D_\textrm{e-h}(\omega, T)$ monotonically grows with temperature $T>100$ K, as shown in the red solid line in Fig.~\ref{Fig4}(c).
 This analysis implies the electronic heterogeneity in the sample can be an important factor for the experimentally observed Fano resonance enhancement in all the temperature region.
 We expect that newly developed terahertz nano-imaging methods~\cite{kim2023visualizing,kim2024nano,kim2021terahertz}, especially when applied at low temperatures and in strong magnetic fields\cite{kim2023sub}, will play a pivotal role in pushing forward the ongoing research.

-Nevertheless, the comprehensive analysis and explanation is much more involved, which we defer to future work,
+The above analysis focuses on the key contribution of joint density of states $D_\textrm{e-h}(\omega, T)$ to the temperature-dependence of Fano resonance.
+However, the electron-phonon coupling strength $V_\mathrm{e-ph}$ in Eq.~\eqref{eq: D} may also depends on temperature and contribute to the variation of $1/q^2$ with temperature.
+Note that \( V_\mathrm{e-ph} \) can often be estimated from the first derivative of the band energy position or band gap with respect to the phonon eigenmode displacement \( \lambda \)~\cite{dicks2024computationally, yin2013correlation}.
+However, calculations for the B$_{2g}$ I mode reveal that the band gap exhibits a symmetric dependence on \( \lambda \), with negligible linear terms near equilibrium (\( \lambda = 0 \)).
+This leads to a vanishing first-order derivative, indicating that a simple linear model cannot capture the coupling strength.
+Such symmetric behavior is reminiscent of infrared phonon modes in Ta$_2$NiSe$_5$, where the band gap renormalization shows a quadratic dependence on $\lambda$ as described by a two-band model~\cite{michael2024photonic}.